This post may contain affiliate links. Please read the full disclosure here.

-Even Amazon makes it easier with one click, buy it and have it at your house in two days.
-Yes, it is easy to spend it, but do you know where it all is going?
+Even Amazon makes it easier with one click of a button – buy it and have it at your house in two days or less.
+Yes, it is easy to spend it, but do you know where it’s going?
 If you don’t know where your money is going or being spent then you can’t evaluate it.

-So my first tip is to track your spend and know where it is going, like my Starbucks coffees cost me $200 a month or my cable is $150.
-Once you know where it is going you can then make a plan.
+So my first tip is to track your spend and know your expenses.
+For instance, Starbucks coffees could roughly cost you $200 a month or cable bills can be around $150.
+Once you know your outgoings, you can then make a plan.

 Yes, its easier said than done.
 And where do you start?